Abdul Hakim Bikrampuri: Career

 Bikrampuri began his career as a teacher at the Munshiganj High School.
 He also began writing poetry, stories and articles.
 In 1936, he joined the Krishak Praja Party under the leadership of A. K. Fazlul Huq and represented the party from the Bikrampur constituency.
-He was successful in the elections and elected into the Bengal Legislative Assembly.
+He was successful in the elections and elected twice into the Bengal Legislative Assembly.
 After the Partition of India, Bikrampuri was a member of the East Bengal Provincial Assembly from 1946 to 1954.
 He was also a member of the 3rd National Assembly of Pakistan from 1962 to 1965.
 His constituency, Faridpur-cum-Dacca, covered Tongibari, Louhajang, Naria, Bhedarganj and Sureshwar.
 He also served as an advisor to Azam Khan, the erstwhile Governor of East Pakistan.

 Bikrampuri wrote a critical review of female Muslim writers Saogat.
 His writings can also be found in magazines such as The Mohammadi, Prabasi, Manasi, Marmabani, Samyabadi and Soltan.
 His article drew sharp rejoinders from Begum Rokeya and Mrs M. Rahman.
 He was also the editor of a magazine known as Gramer Kotha.
 In 1942, he established the K. K. Government Vidya Niketan.